 WWS Reacts: Trump’s State of the Union

-President Donald Trump delivered the State of the Union address on Jan.
-30, touching upon issues related to immigration, infrastructure, the economy, health care, and national security.
+President Donald Trump delivered his delayed State of the Union address on Feb.
+5, touching upon issues related to partisan divides, reproductive rights, health care, infrastructure, immigration, and national security.

 We discussed his speech with experts from Princeton University’s Woodrow Wilson School of Public and International Affairs, who shared their reactions below.